IThese are the longest caught throws for 2018:

 So this is how we see the (for this moment) best way to run the event FIF:

-A first round of 60 seconds where the best 3 throws are measured and also count for the best average.
-Top 2 go on to the Semi-Finals
+A first round of 60 seconds where the best throw per team is measured.
+Top 2 teams go on to the Semi-Finals

 A Last Chance Throw (LCT) for all teams that didn't make it in the first round.
 As the name clearly states, it's all about that 1 throw.
-The longest catch will proceed to the Semi-Finals.
+The team with the longest catch in this round, will also proceed to the Semi-Finals.
 If there is no catch at the first throw for a particular division, everyone receives another throw, until a winner is found

 A Semi-Final where every competitor has 3 throws.
 These throws have to be made consecutive, meaning every team throws 3 times, before the next team is called on the field.
 The one with the shortest distance is eliminated.